precice/precice.github.io/pages/docs/installation/installation-source-preparation.md

 After adding these variables, please start a new session (open a new terminal or logout and login again).

+{% note %}
-{% include note.html content="On debian-based distributions, you can also build preCICE as a debian package and install it using the package manager.
-[Read more](installation-source-advanced#debian-packages)" %}
+On debian-based distributions, you can also build preCICE as a debian package and install it using the package manager.
+[Read more](installation-source-advanced#debian-packages)
+{% endnote %}

 ## The next step